joemasilotti/masilotti.com/_posts/2016-01-11-testing-nsurlsession-1.md

 permalink: testing-nsurlsession-input/
 image: twitter/testing-nsurlsession.png?v3
 large_image: true
-summary: "Not owning a class doesn't mean you can't mock it!
+description: "Not owning a class doesn't mean you can't mock it!
 Learn how to unit test URLSession with Swift and protocol-oriented programming."
 category: testing-swift
 series: "Testing URLSession"
 ---